 You need to know how to act quickly if you are afraid your backyard birds have come in contact with it.

 The signs you will notice will include respiratory troubles.
 Your chickens will quit laying.
-They will probably develop diarrhea.
-You may notice swelling in your chicken’s face and that their comb and wattle are discolored or have turned blue.
+They will probably develop diarrhoea.
+You may notice swelling in your chicken’s face and that their comb and wattle are discoloured or have turned blue.

 And they may even develop dark red spots on their legs and combs.

 Unfortunately, there is no vaccine and the chickens infected will always be carriers.
 Wild animals can even carry the disease from bird to bird.